Static functions in immutable types...

 > variables of object and anything referred to by these variables is

-> inside immutable type.
+static function inside an immutable type.

 More information about the Digitalmars-d-learn